Assymetric-Returns/Flight-Cancellation-Data-/README.md

 States, covering the years 2019 to 2023, with over 1.04m entries.
 Each entry captures various attributes related to flight details, reasons for delays, and associated factors.
-Link to dataset csv file (https://drive.google.com/file/d/16n1yXHEQjFdtwy_m2jXk05-vEkTlTweT/view?usp=sharing) Here are the questions related to the data I seek to answer:
+Link to dataset csv file (https://drive.google.com/file/d/16n1yXHEQjFdtwy_m2jXk05-vEkTlTweT/view?usp=sharing) Here are the questions related to the dataset I seek to answer:

 **Handling missing values**
 Q1.
 Create three variables namely Flight_Num, Flight_Cat and Flight_Full to represent